-She could not believe what she was reading.
+She couldn’t believe what she was reading.
 Ezri adjusted her reading glasses on her nose to get a better look at the memo she held in front of her.
 She cursed her poor eyesight, but she made out enough of the words to understand something tragic had happened.

 “Hospital bombing,” she read aloud, “Out of nowhere, someone came into the hospital lobby and set off a suicide bomb.
 Killed fourteen, injured dozens more.”
 She paused as she read the next words.